-Area of audit focus Findings & Conclusions Valuation of land & buildings and investment properties We sample tested a number of assets to gain assurance that the key assumptions and inputs into valuations were supportable and that the resulting valuations were materially accurate.
-We also engaged our EY Real Estate (EYRE) specialists to review a sample of asset valuations to verify the reasonableness of the valuation methodology applied key assumptions used, including the potential impact of Covid-19 on valuation uncertainties.
-We have recently rece the report from EYRE and are currently concluding our work in this area.
+Area of audit focus Findings & Conclusions Accounting for infrastructure assets Since the issue of our Provisional Audit Results Report we identified an additional risk related to a national issue identified relating to accounting for subsequent expenditure on infrastructure assets.
+We have completed our audit work on infrastructure assets and have no matters to report.
+Valuation of land & buildings and investment properties We sample tested a number of assets to gain assurance that the key assumptions and inputs into valuations were supportable and that the resulting valuations were materially accurate.
+We also engaged our EY Real Estate (EYRE) specialists to review a sample of asset valuations to verify the reasonableness of the valuation methodology applied and key assumptions used, including the potential impact of Covid-19 on valuation uncertainties.
+EYRE have completed their work and concluded that the valuations are supportable and within the ranges calculated.
 Pension liability valuation and disclosures We have reviewed the accounting entries and disclosures in the draft financial statements and assessed the work of the actuary.
 We have substantially completed our planned procedures, including the receipt and consideration of the report from EY Pensions specialist to provide a parallel actuarial model to confirm the material accuracy of the actuary's IAS19 estimation procedures.
-We have nothing to report as of the date of this report.
-The work is subject to Engagement Partner review.
-Going concern disclosures Our going concern work is yet to be concluded.
-Recognition of grant income associated with Covid-19 We have substantially completed our procedures in this area and have not identified any issue as of the date of this report.
-However the work remains subject to Engagement Partner review.
+We note that the Pension fund auditor reported a difference of £0.6 million in the valuation of investment assets.
+This was due to the actuary basing the figures in their IAS19 report on estimated year end values.
+The Council has not amended the accounts for this difference.
+We will need to update our procedures in this area to consider whether the information included in the 2022 triennial valuation for the Suffolk Pension Fund which was issued in March 2023 provides any indication of material error in the March 2021 IAS19 figures included in the Council's accounts.
+Going concern disclosures Our going concern work will be completed close to the expected date of our audit report.
+Recognition of grant income associated with Covid-19 We have completed our procedures in this area and have not identified any issues.